xakraz/k8s-workshops/1/README.md

 > Warning:
 > --
 >
-> Ne pas oublier d’initialiser la variable d'environnement NAMESPACE
+> Do NOT forget to initialize the environment variable `NAMESPACE` for the rest of the workshop !
 >